August theme: Cloth 👘

 Collected English words

-tissue, toilet, subtle, text, .txt, context, texture, textile, tesla, architect, tectonic, technology, technical, technique, demitasse, dassie, dachshund, ask, autoctisis, hewe, hide, civic, civil, city, citizen, home, -ham, hamlet, haunt, post, posit, position, compose, depose, deposit, deponent, dispose, expose, expound, exposition, impose, oppose, opponent, postpone, preposition, propose, repose, suppose, transpose
+tissue, toilet, subtle, text, .txt, context, texture, textile, tesla, architect, tectonic, technology, technical, technique, demitasse, taig, dassie, dachshund, ask, autoctisis, hewe, hide, Shiva, civic, civil, city, citizen, home, -ham, hamlet, haunt, post, posit, position, compose, depose, deposit, deponent, dispose, expose, expound, exposition, impose, oppose, opponent, postpone, preposition, propose, repose, suppose, transpose

 Proper Names